UCR-Robotics/ee144/docs/reference.rst

   Once setup, you can remote login to your robot with GUI, from any other computer and and operating system.
 It looks just like you are working on that computer locally.

-- To set up teamviewer on the onboard computer on robot, first connect it to a monitor.
+- To set up teamviewer on the onboard computer on a robot, first connect it to a monitor.
   This is necessary for installation and change settings in teamviewer later on.

-- Open a new terminal, download host-only version of teamviewer and install it.
+- Open a new terminal, download the host-only version of teamviewer and install it.

   .. code-block:: bash